American mutilation of Japanese war dead: Trophy-taking

 In 1944, the American poet Winfield Townley Scott was working as a reporter in Rhode Island when a sailor displayed his skull trophy in the newspaper office.
 This led to the poem The U.S. sailor with the Japanese skull, which described one method for preparation of skulls for trophy-taking, in which the head is skinned, towed in a net behind a ship to clean and polish it, and in the end scrubbed with caustic soda.

 Charles Lindbergh refers in his diary entries to several instances of mutilations.
 In the entry for August 14, 1944, he notes a conversation he had with a Marine officer who claimed that he had seen many Japanese corpses with an ear or nose cut off.
 In the case of the skulls, however, most were not collected from freshly killed Japanese people; most came from already partially or fully decayed and skeletonised bodies.
 Lindbergh also noted in his diary his experiences from an air base in New Guinea, where, according to him, the troops killed the remaining Japanese stragglers "as a sort of hobby" and often used their leg-bones to carve utilities.

-Moro Muslim guerillas on Mindanao fought against Japan in World War II.
-The Moro Muslim Datu Pino sliced the ears off Japanese soldiers and cashed them in with the American guerilla leader Colonel Fertig at the exchange rate of a pair of ears for one bullet and 20 centavos.
+Moro Muslim guerrillas on Mindanao fought against Japan in World War II.
+The Moro Muslim Datu Pino sliced the ears off Japanese soldiers and cashed them in with the American guerrilla leader Colonel Fertig at the exchange rate of a pair of ears for one bullet and 20 centavos.